Undergraduate Certificate Definition, Procedures, and Policies

 - Departments must have support staff for the program to advise students on their status, financial aid eligibility, and curricular offerings.

-- Any change in the originally approved certificate shall be approved by Curricular Affairs, Undergraduate Council (UGC), and College Academic Administrators Council (CAAC) prior to implementation.
+- Substantial changes to the originally approved certificate shall be approved by Curricular Affairs, Undergraduate Council (UGC), and College Academic Administrators Council (CAAC) prior to implementation.
+The threshold for substantial change is defined by Curricular Affairs.

 - Certificates must be included in the unit's academic program review (APR) process.